- What should be on an AI governance checklist?

 - How long does it take to complete an AI governance checklist?

 - For a typical mid-size organization with 5–20 AI systems, completing a full AI governance program takes 3–6 months.
 The fastest items (incident log, role assignments) can be done in a week.
 The most time-intensive items (risk assessments, control implementation, monitoring infrastructure) take weeks to months per system.
-Using purpose-built AI governance software like Risk Meridian can cut the timeline by 60–70% through automation, templates, and guided workflows.
+Using purpose-built AI governance software like Risk Meridian can cut the timeline substantially through automation, templates, and guided workflows.

 - What is the difference between an AI governance checklist and an AI compliance checklist?